hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 Mark all new or modified lines with `+`.

-Mark all unchanged context lines with ` `, including empty lines.
+Add a leading ` ` to all unchanged context lines with, including empty lines, and lines that already start with a ` `.

 Do not leave out any lines or the diff patch won't apply correctly.